Mechanical Engineering provides the foundational engineering infrastructure for all modern industry.

 Technion invests in tomorrow’s engineering leaders and is thereby committed to attracting and admitting the best and the brightest.
-Admission decisions take into account an applicant’s academic performance in math/science as well as their ambitions, excitement, and extra-curricular talents and achievements.
+Admission decisions take into account an applicant’s academic performance in math and science as well as their ambition, enthusiasm, and extra-curricular talent and achievement.

-Our International Programs are open only for applicants, who have obtained (or about to obtain) an international high school leaving diploma or equivalent.
-Applicants, who have obtained an Israeli High School Leaving Certificate (Bagrut) are not eligible to apply to our programs.
+Our International Programs are open only for applicants who have obtained (or are about to obtain) a high school diploma, or equivalent, from a school outside of Israel.
+Applicants who have obtained an Israeli High School Leaving Certificate (Bagrut) are not eligible to apply to our programs.

 Your Application Must Include the Following Documents:

-- Completed Application Form including a passport-sized photo
+- Completed Application Form including a passport-size photo

 - Secondary school diploma and transcripts over a span of 3 years (students should have a strong background in math and science).
-Physics background mandatory.
+A background in Physics is mandatory.

 - Students must have a 3.0/4.0 GPA or 80% average

-- Physics must be taken in High School
+- Record of completing Physics in High School

 - Personal essay